 The Recreation Tour

 Our five (nearly six) year-old daughter loves Audrey Hepburn movies.
-While Breakfast at Tiffany’s can be a little mature for her age, most of it goes over her head and she loves dressing up like Holly Golightly.
+While Breakfast at Tiffany’s (Truman Capote’s instant classic) can be a little mature for her age, most of it goes over her head and she loves dressing up like Holly Golightly.
+When we found a designer to make Audrey Hepburn’s Breakfast at Tiffany’s iconic little black dress, we had to make her dreams come true.

 When our daughter wanted to go to Paris we began setting up a tour.
 She doesn’t usually ask to go anywhere so we wanted to make this happen.
 Here is our recreation tour: